infinum/wordpress-handbook/Development environment setup/Laravel Valet setup.md

 If the `/Users/infinum/.composer/vendor/bin` part is missing, it means that you need to add the composer to the global system `$PATH`, so that it is available for use through your terminal.

-If you are using Z shell, you need to edit your `/.zshrc` file, and add
+If you are using zsh, you need to edit your `~/.zshrc` file, and add

 ```bash
 export PATH="$HOME/.composer/vendor/bin:$PATH"
 ```

 to the list.
 Then you need to restart the terminal, and the composer should be added to your `$PATH`.
-If you are using `bash`, then you should do the same but in the `/.bash_profile` file.
+If you are using `bash`, then you should do the same but in the `~/.bash_profile`  or `~/.bashrc` file.

 ## Setting up the site